Olaw1/vkb/README.md

 #### Use cases:

 1. Touch screen support for any website.
-2. Systems where touch device is used to obtain user input.
+2. Systems designed with web techonologies where touch device is used to obtain user input.

 The library can be freely used and modified.
 No credit or licences required.